Gardens, (Green) Squares, and Parks in Paris

 Address: 32 Av. du Président Kennedy

-Jardins de l’Avenue Foche
+Jardins de l’Avenue Foch

-Flanking the majestic Avenue Foche, the gardens of this 16th Arrondissement neighborhood contain more than 600 species of trees, some of which are more than a century old.
+Flanking the majestic Avenue Foch, the gardens of this 16th Arrondissement neighborhood contain more than 600 species of trees, some of which are more than a century old.
 The green space here has lawns and a play area made with logs.

 Address: Avenue Foche, near Rue Duret